fluencelabs/registry/example/README.md

     ]
     ```

    So the resource id is `echo12D3KooWRgEgxP4qAyUR5jerwKE1rwTLZoAhJ3YwAhpeSMC5pi77`.
+Please note that the resource id might be different in your case.

-By this resource id we can access any registered provider of this resource.
-There could be more registered echo service on different peers that we can smoothly use.
+    Using the resource id we can access any registered provider of the resource.
+There can be more registered echo services on different peers that we can use transparently.

-3. This [code](src/aqua/main.aqua) registers deployed service by given `resource_id`:
+3. This [code](src/aqua/main.aqua#L28) registers deployed service by given `resource_id`:

     ```rust
     func registerService(resource_id: string) -> bool: